THE BEST CYCLING SUNGLASSES

 I ordered these with the HC Octane Mirror lens, a brown shaded one which has a 21% transmission rating.
 Roka offers darker standard lenses in purple and grey shades and a half a dozen custom ones from clear to blacked-out that you can view here.

-Without frames and with the lens off your face, the air circulation around these SL-1x is good and not prone to fogging.
+Without frames and with the lens off your face, the air circulation around this SL-1x is good and not prone to fogging.

 I also found the colors to be truer than nearly every other pair of sunglasses we tested though they don’t give you the pop that others do.